electronic media artist

 A Video Rebus

-After Morse Rigveda (published 2013), CFL - Coded Fluorescent Light is the second work inspired by a compact fluorescent light bulb, which I spotted in a Varanasi garage in November 2012.
-About to burn out, it flickered irregularly.
+After Morse Rigveda (published 2013), CFL - Coded Fluorescent Light is the second work inspired by a compact fluorescent light bulb in a Varanasi garage in November 2012.
+At the end of its service life and about to burn out, it flickered irregularly.
 I imagined that the flickering was only seemingly random and in reality was Morse code.
 With the ongoing Dev Deepawali festival, I interpreted the message as a hymn and envisioned the light bulb joining the chants of the pandits on Assi Ghat.

 Early that morning I had read in the diaries of Alice Boner.
-They begin with a quote from the Rigveda X. I decided that this had to be the dying light bulb’s recital.
+The introduction quotes a passage from the Rigveda X asking the gods to grant us vision - this had to be the dying light bulb’s recital.

 Whereas the much shorter single channel piece Morse Rigveda was created with simply Morse in mind, CFL - Coded Fluorescent Light is composed of various visual and aural codes.
 All dragooned into sync, they present a video rebus in triptych form, which recites the following verses from the Rigveda: